AleksandarJavorovic/scentric/README.md

 * After that I've created the most of my User stories with appropriate labels, which can be found here:
 [Scentric Project](https://github.com/users/AleksandarJavorovic/projects/5)

+- In terms of design, I went with pretty minimalistic look where whole site is in shades of black, white and grey.
+This contributes that radiant images of perfumes stand out even more.

 ### Agile Development
 - While developing, I chose one issue to work on from the "Todo" column of the MVP board and moved it into the "In Progress" column.
 - After I was done with the issue by fulfilling all the acceptance criteria, I moved the issue into the "Done" Column.